-Well, looking back I have to say I spent a ridiculous amount of time on this (completely unnecessarily) reading around loads & loads of webmaster forums and blogging blogs etc to try and make an informed decision.
+Well, looking back I have to say I spent a ridiculous amount of time on this question, completely unnecessarily reading around loads & loads of webmaster forums and blogging blogs etc to try and make an informed decision.
 To save you doing the same, here’s what I basically learned about it all:

 There are also dedicated private servers available and VPS (virtual private server) options, but you definitely don’t need these to start with and for the vast majority of travel blogs you never will.
 But what you might want to eventually progress to is ‘managed WordPress hosting’ like WP Engine; this is basically a fancy version of shared hosting, where every site they host is exclusively WordPress meaning they can optimise their servers specifically for the best possible WordPress performance (it’s significantly more expensive, but you get what you pay for – it’s loads faster, and better regarding security & backups etc)

 But anyway for starters you just need a basic shared hosting plan.
-There are many providers out there to choose from, though most of the famous ones like Bluehost and Hostgator are actually owned by the same parent company, EIG.
+There are many providers out there to choose from, though many of the most famous ones (like Bluehost and Hostgator) are actually owned by the same parent company, EIG.

 Once you’ve set up your domain & hosting, you need to install WordPress on your site.
 The specific steps vary by host, so simply follow their instructions.
 Most hosting providers use something called cpanel, as in control panel; basically this is where you control your account at a deeper level than the WordPress dashboard, for example you can use cpanel to get your host to make a server-level backup of your entire account with them, and it’s where you can set up additional domains, email accounts, and so on.
 When you first set your hosting up, you’ll log in on cpanel (or their equivalent); then from there you can install WordPress on the domain, after which you’ll usually log in to your WordPress dashboard when working on your blog.
-But as already noted, cpanel isn’t universal so just follow the instructions given by your hosting provider for installing WordPress (Bluehost, InMotion, and Siteground all use cpanel, whereas WP Engine has its own in-house system).
+But as already noted, cpanel isn’t universal so just follow the instructions given by your hosting provider for installing WordPress (Bluehost and InMotion use cpanel, whereas Siteground and WPEngine have their own in-house systems).

 Once you’ve installed WordPress and set up your username and password, you’re good to go!